 Dr. Mitchell has written more than fifty articles and book chapters related to her areas of specialization.
 She has received two major grant awards from the Centers for Disease Control, one for a perinatal HIV and Aids education and reduction demonstration project from 1988 to 1992 and the other to study pregnancy and pregnancy outcomes of African-American women in the United States from 1993 to 1997.
 In 1993 she chaired the consensus panel to develop the Pregnant, Substance-abusing Women, Treatment Improvement Protocol for the Substance Abuse and Mental Health Services Administration under the United States Department of Health and Human Services.

-Dr. Mitchell is currently director of outreach, chief of obstetrics, and residency director in the Department of Obstetrics and Gynecology and Reproductive Medicine at Lincoln Medical and Mental Health Center in The Bronx, New York.
+Dr. Mitchell has worked as director of outreach, chief of obstetrics, and residency director in the Department of Obstetrics and Gynecology and Reproductive Medicine at Lincoln Medical and Mental Health Center in The Bronx, New York.

 Dr. Mitchell is a member of numerous professional panels and associations, including the Blue Ribbon Panel of the Campaign for Women's Health in 1992, and prepared a commissioned paper on Legal and Ethical Issues relating to Inclusion of Women in Clinical Studies for the Institute of Medicine, National Academy of Science in 1993.
 She received awards for dedicated service and commitment to the health care of African-American women from the Harlem Hospital Center in 1993, the award for service to a minority community from the Black Caucus of Health Care Workers of the American Public Health Association in 1993, and the third annual Dr. Linda Laubenstein HIV Clinical Excellence Award, given by the New York State Department of Health AIDS Institute in 1994.